 OPORDs at the platoon and company level are built using the TLPs.
 That planning methodology helps you prepare and plan for an upcoming operation.
 Building an OPORD is not a stand alone process.

-Within Step 3, your forming your initial plan.
+Now, within TLP Step 3, your forming your initial plan.
 This is where your "pen to paper" creation of the OPORD begins.
 Your TLP Step 3 begins with mission analysis.
 Mission analysis includes:

 - mission variable analysis (TMT-CET)